 When was the system installed?
 The system was installed in March 2016.
-The containerized solution meant that transport of the units to site was easier.
-In future, some of the plumbing could even be done in town beforehand, especially with the new design of the ECOROCK tanks.
-Ideally, the primary tanks would have been housed in a container as well, but there was not enough space for the required primary tank a capacity.
+The containerized solution meant that transport of the units to the site was easier.
+In the future, some of the plumbing could even be done in town beforehand, especially with the new design of the ECOROCK tanks.
+Ideally, the primary tanks would have been housed in a container as well, but there was not enough space for the required primary tank capacity.

 What were they using/doing with their sewage before they elected to use BIOROCK?
-Septic tanks with soak-away soil disposal system
+Septic tanks with the soak-away soil disposal system

-Why did they chose BIOROCK?
+Why did they choose BIOROCK?
 The staff village is separate from the main camp and main power supply, so the need for little power (i.e. sump pumps only) was a big selling factor.
-The modular nature of the BIOROCK system lends its self to be containerized and sent to site.
+The modular nature of the BIOROCK system lends its self to be containerized and sent to the site.
 In addition, all structures built in the Okavango Delta need to be of a semi-permanent nature.
 As such, no concrete structures are allowed (with very few exceptions, such as fuel bunds).
 The reasoning behind this is that these natural areas should be able to rehabilitate easily if the camp was to be moved or decommissioned.
 Any other treatment plant would not allow this easy removal.

-What is the primary motivation for doing onsite treatment?
+What is the primary motivation for doing the onsite treatment?
 As the site is in a remote location in the Okavango Delta (a UNESCO World Heritage site), the government requires that all wastewater be treated before discharge.